wfondrie/personal-website/content/post/2022-01-08-how-to-use-r-packages-in-python.md

+---
-# How to use R packages in Python
+title: How to Use R Packages in Python
+author: William E Fondrie
+date: '2022-01-08'
+slug: how-to-use-r-packages-in-python
+categories: []
+tags: []
+toc: no
+images: ~
+---

 As a data scientist working with biological data, the programming language I use on a daily basis is Python.
 However, I sometimes find myself needing to use an R package, such as those provided by  [Bioconductor](https://www.bioconductor.org/).
 For me this is most often the excellent [MSstats](https://msstats.org/) R package from Meena Choi ([@MeenaChoi](https://twitter.com/MeenaChoi)) and folks in Olga Vitek's lab ([@olgavitek](https://twitter.com/olgavitek)).
 Although it has always been possible to write R scripts alongside my Python scripts and Jupyter notebooks, I find it cumbersome to switch back and forth between them, particularly when it involves generating unnecessary intermediate files.